unified-to/unified-mcp-typescript/README.md

 - **`UNIFIED_API_KEY`**: Your Unified API key for accessing the MCP server
   - Get this from your [Unified Dashboard](https://app.unified.to/)
+  - Can be set as environment variable or passed via `--api_key` argument
   - Required for all operations

 #### MCP Server Configuration